mariawaseem/connect-four-bugs/README.md

  npm run dev
 ```

-To test and run after, run command:
+To execute tests and start the game after, run command:

 ```bash
 npm run all